Worklytics/psoxy/README.md

 Psoxy ensures more secure, granular data access than direct connections between your tools will offer - and enforces access rules to fulfill your Compliance requirements.

+Psoxy functions as API-level Data Loss Prevention layer (DLP), by blocking sensitive fields / values / endpoints that would otherwise be exposed when you connect a data sources API to a 3rd party service.
+It can ensure that data which would otherwise be exposed to a 3rd party service, due to granularity of source API models/permissions, is not accessed or transfered to the service.

 Objectives:
   - **serverless** - we strive to minimize the moving pieces required to run psoxy at scale, keeping your attack surface small and operational complexity low.
 Furthermore, we define